ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/testing/us-draft-recipe.png" width=800>

-My Recipes page is accessed from the My Recipes link on the navigation bar, which is available for users who are logged in.
+My Recipes page is accessed from the My Recipes link on the navigation bar, which is available to users who are logged in.
 This page lists all the recipes that the user has drafted or published.
 The recipe cards here are displayed in descending order based on the creation dates and paginated after every 12 cards.
 Each card contains the recipe image, title, description and the number of likes.